-Having a personal colour palette that you like and that suits your natural appearance is so important if you don't want to look washed out.
+Having a personal colour palette that you like and that highlights your natural appearance is so important if you don't want to look washed out.

 And knowing your style essences will help you steer clear of those impulse buys that don't go with anything else in your wardrobe as well as make sure your clothes truly suit and flatter you.

 The main tool that will help you develop your personal colour palette is (seasonal) colour analysis.
 The aim of this process is to match you with those colours that complement your natural appearance - your skin, eyes, and hair.